aterreno/blog/content/what's-really-agile/index.md

 Not only we have a use case up and running and we are able to show case it to the customer.

-Now, few choices in my opinion made this “more agile”.
+Now, few choices in my opinion made this "more agile".

 -   The usage of [Maven](http://maven.apache.org/), we have probably 50 dependencies, I can’t imagine how to handle this with ant.
 -   The usage of [Hudson](https://hudson.dev.java.net/) as CI tool, simple UI, no need to read the manual